 8. Words of Wisdom

-When we’re always connected to our phones, it’s not good for our health, and we all know it.
+When we’re always connect to our phones, it’s not good for our health, and we all know it.
 To help you get your life back, we’ve put together this list of 10 great strategies to get rid of smartphone addiction!
 To avoid succumbing to the grip of technology addiction, use these tips to improve your health and well-being now!
 Are there any things we’ve missed that you’d want to add to the list?
 Let us know what you think in the comments section below!